 What opportunities will this course give me?

-Students can continue to attend our Jewellery courses, which will introduce new skills and allow students to progress with their Jewellery making.
+Learners can continue to attend our Jewellery courses, which will introduce new skills and allow learners to progress with their Jewellery making.

 What will I be learning?

 If you are a beginner you will be taught the basic techniques for jewellery making.
 The course will guide you through two different projects which will introduce you to a range of techniques including: sawing, texturing, roll printing, annealing, soldering, filing, drilling and polishing.

 In the first project you will learn how to create a simple design which can be translated into a Sterling silver pendant or a pair of Sterling silver earrings.
 You will experience how to use the piercing saw to cut out a shape.
 You will also be guided through the process of applying texture to your shape and filing/polishing it to a smooth finish.

 In the second project you will be able to work on your own design idea with the support and guidance of your tutor.
 You will have the opportunity to use a selection of techniques including: soldering, oxidisation, cabochon stone setting, reticulation and doming.